5 Essential questions a producer should ask a drone pilot

 Please read the following blog and allow me to impart some of the knowledge I have learned and you will soon know exactly what you need.
 Or you can email or call us now, and we can help you get your production the right drone/pilot for the right price.
 323-899-8400

-Commercial drone pilots are required by law to carry liability insurance.
-Production companies, or govt. agencies know what limits they are looking for, usually from 1 million up to 5 million.
+This is the most important piece of the paperwork puzzle.
+Commercial drone pilots are required by law to carry insurance.
+Production companies, or govt. agencies will specifiy what limits they are looking for, usually from 1 million up to 5 million.
 We’ve done work for concert promoters that required 10 million for legal reasons.
 Recently there have been some on demand type of services like Verifly, but theses are no good with Film LA or any government agency, and are a good indication that the pilot is either underfunded, only works occasionally or is new to the business.
 Real pilots have real insurance policies.

 Being able to file all the paperwork, and prepare a POA (Plan Of Activity) is mandatory for jobs that are permitted.
 Not only that, if the Fire Marshall starts asking questions, you don’t want a newby representing your interests.
 As toy-like and ubiquitous as drones have become, they are an aircraft with spinning propellers and can potentially be dangerous.